Meme-Chat/Hochreiter-SDK-iOS/README.md

 Here category_Id is `Hochreiter.Cats.identity`

-The completion handler receives a Result enum with either the fetched `Hochreiter.CatagoriesMemes` object or a Hochreiter.HUNetworkError error.
+The completion handler receives a Result enum with either the fetched `Hochreiter.memes` object list or a Hochreiter.HUNetworkError error.

 the CatagoriesMemes struct has the following properties: